 COMM-C 316 Human Communication and the Internet (3 cr.)
 P: R110, C180 or equivalent.
-Explores the role of digital technology in public and private human communication.
-The focus is on how human communication is impacted by digital technologies in a variety of contexts, including interpersonal, group, health, intercultural, and organizational communication.
-Emphasis is placed on effectively integrating technology into human interaction.
+Explore the ways in which human communication is transformed by the internet in a variety of contexts.
+Examine self-presentation online channels, echo chambers and filter bubbles.
+Investigate how we gather health information, and more.
+Learn to evaluate and design impactful campaigns.